JesseVahlfors/Mixed_Messages/README.md

 - git bash command line

 ## Possible improvements
-- Take your last four exercises and exlude similar musclegroup exercises from the list of exercises (Instead of push-ups if you did bench press last time you would get overhead press or similar)
+- Take your last four exercises and exlude similar musclegroup exercises from the list of exercises.\ (Instead of push-ups if you did bench press last time you would get overhead press or similar)
 - Make the interface for the program.
 - Make each exercise have a picture, description and a short video/gif to showcase the movement
 - Add optional exercises (Core, Grip, etc)